1xuan/iblog/Software Engineering/2022-04-30-Modularize: Coupling And Cohesion.md

 P84:
 The concept of binding time is an important one in program and systems design.
 When the values of parameters within some piece of code are fixed late rather than early, they are more readily changed and the system becomes more adaptable to changing requirements.

-P95:
-Adapting the system's design to the problem structure (or "application structure") is an extremely important design philosophy; we generally find that problematically related processing elements translate into highly interconnected code.
-Even if this were not true, structures that tend to group together highly interrelated elements tend to be more effectively modular.